-Dementia is a group of symptoms that can occur as a result of some diseases that damage the brain (examples of such diseases: Alzheimer’s Disease, strokes, Fronto-Temporal Dementia, Lewy Body Dementia, etc).
-The abilities of persons with dementia decline in many ways.
-This affects them and everyone around them–family members, friends, colleagues, etc.
+Dementia is a group of symptoms that can occur as a result of some diseases that damage the brain.
+Examples of such diseases are Alzheimer’s Disease, strokes, Fronto-Temporal Dementia, Lewy Body Dementia, etc. The abilities of persons with dementia decline in many ways.
+This affects them and everyone around them, such as family members, friends, relatives, and colleagues.

-Dementia is a serious medical condition.
-Most families don’t know that dementia cannot be cured.
-No medicine can slow down the diseases causing a patient’s dementia.
+Dementia is a serious medical condition that cannot be cured.
+No medicine approved for use in India can slow down the diseases causing a patient’s dementia.
 That is, no medicine can slow the rate of brain damage.
-Some medicines give some relief from symptoms for some forms of dementia, but these don’t help all patients.
-Dementia goes on for many years and the patient needs more and more help with time.
-Given that medicines give only limited relief, good care is very important for the patient’s well-being.
+Some medicines give some relief from symptoms for some forms of dementia, and can even make a significant difference for some time to their quality of life, and are definitely worth considering.
+But medicines don’t help everyone with dementia.
+Dementia goes on for many years and the help needed by the person increases with time.
+Given that medicines give only limited relief, good care is very important for the person’s well-being.
 If families understand dementia, they can find better ways to plan and provide care.
 Everyone will be less stressed.

 Many caregivers are confused by conflicting explanations of dementia.
 One such aspect is how dementia affects persons.
-Some reports show dementia patients as passive persons, unable to do anything; phrases used include “not quite there” or “absent”.
+Some reports show persons with dementia as passive persons, unable to do anything; phrases used include “not quite there” or “absent”.
 This is misleading.
 Persons with dementia can lead active and fulfilling lives if given suitable support.
-Some other reports show patients as unreasonable, agitated, and violent.
-But not all patients show agitation or other worrying behavior.
-Also, many factors affect behavior and worrisome behavior can be reduced by adjusting things like the patient’s environment, activities, and interactions.
-The Dementia Care Notes site provides information to help families understand dementia and care.
+Some other reports show them as unreasonable, agitated, and violent.
+But not all persons with dementia show agitation or other worrying behavior.
+Also, many factors affect behavior and worrisome behavior can be reduced by adjusting things like the environment, activities, and interactions.
+The Dementia Care Notes site provides information to help families understand dementia and care, and is especially intended for those in India.
 We also include relevant links and resources.
 We hope this will make the dementia care journey smoother and more effective for everyone.

-- Caregiver Interviews and Voices: Read interviews of caregivers and experts.
+- Voices and Interviews.
+Read interviews of caregivers and experts.
+Shares personal care experiences and challenges.
+Tips from doctors and volunteers for handling diagnosis and care.
 See links to blogs and sites of Indian caregivers.
 Check out news articles where caregivers have shared their experiences.

-- Resources: Get links to organizations useful for dementia care in India.
+- More Resources.
+Get links to organizations useful for dementia care in India.
 Contact information is provided for dementia resources and services across India.
 This includes resources for cities such as Bangalore, Delhi, Hyderabad, Kolkata, Mumbai.
-Link are provided for informational websites.
-Links are also provided for material in various Indian languages, like Hindi, Bengali, Urdu, Telugu, Tamil, Malayalam, etc. Get data on useful books, DVDs, and online videos.
+Links are provided for informational websites.
+Links are also provided for material in various Indian languages, like Hindi, Bengali, Urdu, Telugu, Tamil, Malayalam, etc. Get data on useful books and online videos.

 Not sure whether the site can help you?
 Wondering how to use the material available on the site?
-Check out our Site FAQ page.
+Visit our Site FAQ page.

 Looking for information on dementia/ caregiving in Hindi?
-Check out our Hindi version of this site at: http://dementiahindi.com or contact us if you want to discuss your concerns with someone who can speak Hindi.
+Check out our Hindi version of this site at Dementia Hindi Opens in new window or contact us if you want to discuss your concerns with someone who can speak Hindi.